shaykhsiddique/Remote-Shell-in-Python/README.md

 # Socket-Connection-Python-
 socket connection and remote pc using python

-open client.py file then change the host ip address to server ip address of your, then execute it to victimes computer.
+open client.py file and execute it to other computer.
+For running server.py you must need a server and you need that server ip address when running client.py in other pc.